 Submit a completed or updated Testing Worksheet online.
 Trading Partners are required to document specific details of any manually assisted processes in the Testing Worksheet.

-CRs Adding a DUNS +4
+CRs Adding a DUNS +4:

 An existing CR testing a “DUNS + 4” entity shall refer to the TMTP section 3.3.3;